Table of contents

 4. Gordon’s Tonic

 Gordon’s Tonic might be the first among many to have incorporated geofencing into their SMS marketing campaign, and it was brilliantly executed as well.
-With ‘alleviating frustration at the station’ as its central theme, the campaign launched off targeting frustrating train commuters within a specific group age (18+) and geographic area.
+With ‘alleviating frustration at the station’ as its central theme, the mobile marketing campaign for ecommerce launched off targeting frustrating train commuters within a specific group age (18+) and geographic area.

 5. Warner Bros.